How to Unclog a Toilet Without A Plunger or Snake

 1. How to unclog a toilet using your hand

-This is where it help to have small hands.
+This is where it helps to have small hands.
 Try and insert your hand through the bowl outlet and feel if there is anything you can touch.
-If it is just toilet paper clogging your toilet remove as much of it as possible.
+Remove as much of it as possible if it is just toilet paper clogging your toilet.

 If you are visiting someone and happen to clog their toilet or are just trying to unclog a hotel toilet without a plunger, this is the first method you should think of.